nhsengland/sharing-platform-docs/research/interviews/user-research-20211011.md

 **Quote**

-- Time, energy, motivation and priority lists are all barriers to collaboration.
-It requires a lot of energy to explain the value of occupational health and dealing with all the misconceptions and negative personal experiences of others.​
+" Time, energy, motivation and priority lists are all barriers to collaboration.
+It requires a lot of energy to explain the value of occupational health and dealing with all the misconceptions and negative personal experiences of others"

-**Jo - The Content Consumer**
+## Jo - The Content Consumer ##

 "We are not regularly invited to the table to share our problem-solving skills or contribute in the decision making processes that ultimately affect us and our work environment"